-Dr. Jan Carr joined the Alberta Electric System Operator Board in January 2009 and is a member of the Governance and Nominations Committee and the Power System Committee.
+Dr. Jan Carr joined the Alberta Electric System Operator Board in January 2009 and is Chair of the Governance and Nominations Committee and a member of the Audit Committee and the Power System Committee.

 Dr. Carr has 44 years of experience in the electricity sector as a Professional Engineer, holding senior positions in the design and planning of electricity transmission and distribution systems.
 He has worked on projects in many parts of the world and has been a consultant to utilities, governments and other stakeholders on the financial, business, strategic and policy aspects of the electric power industry.